Rayc940/ece5160-fast-robot/lab3/lab.md

 ## Lab Tasks

-#### Solder Connections
+#### Soldering

 One of the 650mAh batteries was cut and soldered to JST connector.
-TOF sensor was soldered to QWIIC cable:
+Both TOF sensors were soldered to QWIIC cables.

-- Red: 3.3V
-- Black: GND
-- Yellow: SCL
-- Blue: SDA

 <p align="center">
   <img src="../img/lab3/tof_with_qwiic.jpg" width="80%">